python/cpython/Doc/library/os.rst

 This module searches for an operating system dependent built-in module like :mod:`mac` or :mod:`posix` and exports the same functions and data as found there.
-The design of all Python's built-in operating system dependent modules is such that as long as the same functionality is available, it uses the same interface; for example, the function ``os.stat(path)`` returns stat information about *path* in the same format (which happens to have originated with the POSIX
+The design of all built-in operating system dependent modules of Python is such that as long as the same functionality is available, it uses the same interface; for example, the function ``os.stat(path)`` returns stat information about *path* in the same format (which happens to have originated with the POSIX